James-Fleming12/EvidentialHDC/docs/robust_iterations.md

-**One residual to note:** car fog oracle stayed below DGLSS++'s car (0.145 vs 0.216 at ep 4; the geometry-heavy class where range/remission normalization helps least), but the aggregate fog is up and the final decode is strong — a per-class detail for the paper's honesty, not a blocker.
+**One residual to note:** car fog oracle stayed below DGLSS++'s car (0.145 vs 0.216 at ep 4; the geometry-heavy class where range/remission normalization helps least), but the aggregate fog is up and the final decode is strong, a per-class detail for the paper's honesty, not a blocker.

 ## Iteration 19.14: why does cov-shift hurt healthy-condition ceilings?